MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

    :::image type="content" source="../../../assets/images/authentication/adaptive-card-universal-action/sign-in-button.png" alt-text="Screenshot shows the Sign-In button on the Adaptive card.":::

-1. The user selects on the sign-in link, which opens a browser window to the configured connection"s identity provider"s sign-on page.
+1. The user selects on the sign-in link, which opens a browser window to the configured connection's identity provider's sign-on page.
 The final redirect lands on a Token Service page offering an authorization code value.
 1. Teams client creates and send the `adaptiveCard/action` Invoke Activity with `name`.
 The value includes the `state` field containing the authorization code:

     ```javascript